Adolis García Player Props: Rangers vs. Angels

 Adolis García At The Plate

-- Among qualified hitters in MLB action, his batting average ranks 78th, his on-base percentage ranks 105th, and he is 30th in the league in slugging.
+- Among the qualifying hitters in MLB, his batting average ranks 87th, his on-base percentage ranks 107th, and he is 36th in the league in slugging.

-- He has hit a long ball in 18.5% of his games this season, and 5.4% of his chances at the plate.
+- He has hit a home run in 18.2% of his games this season, and 5.3% of his chances at the plate.

-- In 28 games this season (43.1%), Garcia has picked up an RBI, and in 13 of those games (20.0%) he had more than one.
-He has also driven in three or more of his team's runs in five contests.
+- Garcia has picked up an RBI in 42.4% of his games this season, with two or more RBI in 19.7% of his games.
+He has also driven in three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.